smucclaw/documentation/docs/returning-exercises.rst

 Task: Implement, in L4, the following legal exercises:

-You are given the following rule in the tab "Learning L4: Liquor Exercise".
+You are given the following rule in the `"Learning L4: Liquor Exercise" tab <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit#gid=249602568>`_.
 You should note that:

 - Words in uppercase are keywords.